monmima/main-aide-memoire/wordpress/README.md

 ## Using Themify - WooCommerce Product Filter

 "Themify - WooCommerce Product Filter" is a great extension for the creation of filters with WooCommerce.

+## Building your own customized template

+Understrap is an excellent starting point/theme for building your own site template.
+You can download it from Github or add it directly through WordPress